JAIIIEZ/lottery-system/README.md

 - [ ] I could have extended queries usign DateUtils.
 - [ ] I could have implemented submit ticket endpoint without username parameter, I could have get active user automatically.
 - [x] I would have dockerized the project.
+- [ ] I could have designed the project for a distributed system.
+I lock the submitLotteryTicket method and let only one thread can run the endpoint at a time.
+Since each lottery number is generated sequentially, I need to be sure each user has a unique lottery number per lottery.
+A better solution would be generating a sequence numbers for a distributed system.